 7. Shop Til You Drop

 If you absolutely love street shopping, Mumbai is THE place to be!
-You can get your fill of bargain hunting at Colaba Causeway, Linking Road and Fashion Street.
-At these markets, you can pick up anything from clothing to jewellery and even antiques.
+You can get your fill of bargain hunting at Colaba Causeway, Linking Road, and Fashion Street.
+At these markets, you can pick up anything from clothing to jewelry and even antiques.
 Another excellent place to visit is Crawford Market.
 This colonial treasure is home to stores selling everything from fresh produce to electronics.
 You can also admire the building’s brilliant architecture that mixes Gothic, Moorish and Flemish styles.

 8. Go Club and Bar Hopping

 The name “the city that never sleeps” wasn’t given to Mumbai for no reason, and the city’s vibrant nightlife happens to be the biggest contributor to the name.
 The city boasts hundreds of pubs and clubs, each more interesting than the other.
 A few that you must visit are Leopold Cafe, Doolally Taproom, British Brewing Company, Toto’s Garage, One Street Over, Tryst, Trilogy, Blue Frog, Tote on the Turf, Aer, Tryst, and Monkey Bar.
 Make your way to some of the five-star establishments and you will see some celebrities as well.

 Post 6 PM, Mumbai’s iconic Marine Drive comes alive with walkers, joggers, college kids sitting the slabs, and hawkers selling delicious street food.
 Sitting by the water and staring out at the city’s skyline when the lights start to come on is one of the best ways to end your day.
 You can expect to see a crowd even at 4 AM on the drive.